SajjadNassirpour/Switch-Based-Reconfigurable-Antennas/README.md

-## Efficient Signal Enhancement with Switch-Based Reconfigurable Antennas
+## Power-Efficient Analog Front-End Interference Suppression with Binary Antennas

 These codes simulate the results of the paper in MATLAB.
 They include the following results:

 ### Real-valued channels based on Rayleigh fading model
-These codes evaluate the results that are depicted in Fig.3, Table I, and Fig.4.
+These codes evaluate the results that are depicted in Fig.5, Fig. 7, Fig. 8, and Table IV.

-### Real-world complex channels based on ray-tracing model
+### Complex-valued channels based on ray-tracing model
-These codes compare the performance of our proposed approach with MMSE, Analog beamforming, Analog beamforming + beamnulling, and TDMA + Analog beamforming under real-world complex channels.
-Specifically, these codes represent the results of Fig. 5, Fig. 6, and Fig. 7 in the paper.
+These codes represent the comparison results in Fig. 6 to compare the preformance of our method with latiice-based beamforming, WLLS, BIS, and digital beamforming.

 Note: In each folder, you need to run "Main_Running_File.m" to get the results.